19hours/sg-statutes/Acts/Air Navigation Act.md

 (f) any other air traffic service considered by the Authority to be necessary or desirable for the safe and efficient operation of the civil aviation system;

-[Act 10 of 2014 wef 01/04/2014]

-“Authority” means the Civil Aviation Authority of Singapore established under section 4 of the Civil Aviation Authority of Singapore Act 2009;
+“Authority” means the Civil Aviation Authority of Singapore established under section 4 of the Civil Aviation Authority of Singapore Act (Cap.
+41);

 “aviation-related service” means any equipment, facility, or service (including any air traffic service) operated in support of or in conjunction with the civil aviation system;

-[Act 10 of 2014 wef 01/04/2014]

-“aviation safety instrument” means any licence, permit, certificate, authorisation, approval or other document issued under or by virtue of this Act to, or in respect of, any person, aircraft, aerodrome, aeronautical procedure, aeronautical product, or aviation-related service, but does not include an airport licence within the meaning of the Civil Aviation Authority of Singapore Act 2009 (Act 17 of 2009);
+“aviation safety instrument” means any licence, permit, certificate, authorisation, approval or other document issued under or by virtue of this Act to, or in respect of, any person, aircraft, aerodrome, aeronautical procedure, aeronautical product, or aviation-related service, but does not include an airport licence within the meaning of the Civil Aviation Authority of Singapore Act;

-[Act 10 of 2014 wef 01/04/2014]

 “aviation safety subsidiary legislation” means any order made under section 3 or any regulations made under section 3A;

-[Act 10 of 2014 wef 01/04/2014]

 “aviation security” means a combination of measures and human and material resources intended to safeguard civil aviation against acts of unlawful interference;

-[Act 10 of 2014 wef 01/04/2014]

 “aviation security inspector” means a police officer or an individual who is appointed under section 17A(8) as an aviation security inspector, and includes the NCASA;

-[Act 10 of 2014 wef 01/04/2014]

-“aviation security regulation” means any regulation made under section 17F for the purposes of Part IIB, and includes any order made by the Minister before the date of commencement of section 15 of the Air Navigation (Amendment) Act 2014 in relation to aviation security until revoked;
+“aviation security regulation” means any regulation made under section 17F for the purposes of Part IIB, and includes any order made by the Minister before 1st April 20141in relation to aviation security until revoked;

-[Act 10 of 2014 wef 01/04/2014]
+1Date of commencement of the Air Navigation (Amendment) Act 2014 (Act 10 of 2014).

 “Chicago Convention” means —